-- 1. Make sure that Object Snaps \square are enabled, particular Endpoint \square snaps. - Select Window> Fill Window or zoom out so that you can see the entire drawing sheet. - 3.
-Select CAD> Boxes> Rectangular Polyline , then click and drag a rectangle beginning at one corner of the drawing sheet and ending at the opposite corner. - Watch for the red snap indicators that will display at each corner when Endpoint snaps are enabled. - 4.
-Select Edit> Preferences P, then go to the Behaviors panel of the Preferences dialog.
+- 2. Make sure that Object Snaps 🔐 are enabled, particular Endpoint 🔲 snaps. - 3.
+Select Window> Fill Window 💟 or zoom out so that you can see the entire drawing sheet.

-5. Select Concentric Edit Type, and specify the Jump value as the distance you would like your border to be drawn from the edge of the drawing sheet.
+- 4. Select CAD> Boxes> Rectangular Polyline A, then click and drag a rectangle beginning at one corner of the drawing sheet and ending at the opposite corner. - Watch for the red snap indicators that will display at each corner when Endpoint snaps are enabled. - 5.
+Select Edit> Preferences Preferences dialog. - 6.
+Select Concentric Edit Type, and specify the Jump value as the distance you would like your border to be drawn from the edge of the drawing sheet.
 In our example, 1/2" is used.
-For more information, see "Behaviors Panel" on page 100 of the Reference Manual.
+For more information, see "Behaviors Panel" on page 108 of the Reference Manual.